Brian Wilson (Labour politician)

 Brian David Henderson Wilson CBE (born 13 December 1948) is a former Scottish Labour Party politician.
-He was Member of Parliament for Cunninghame North from 1987 until 2005 and served as a Minister of State from 1997 to 2003.
+He was Member of Parliament for Cunninghame North from 1987 until 2005 and served as a minister of state from 1997 to 2003.

-After standing down as a Minister prior to his departure from Parliament, he was asked by Tony Blair to act as the Prime Minister's Special Representative on Overseas Trade.
+After standing down as a minister prior to his departure from Parliament, he was asked by Tony Blair to act as the Prime Minister's Special Representative on Overseas Trade.
 Having continued to take an interest in trade promotion, he was appointed to the newly re-established UK Board of Trade in 2017.
-He is also chairman of Harris Tweed Hebrides, a director of Celtic Football Club and Visiting Professor at the University of Strathclyde.
+He is also chairman of Harris Tweed Hebrides, a director of Celtic Football Club and a visiting professor at the University of Strathclyde.

 Early life and career

 Wilson was born in 1948 in Dunoon, Scotland and educated at the co-educational, comprehensive Dunoon Grammar School.
 He then studied at the University of Dundee and University College, Cardiff - where he was one of the first intake of 16 to the first-ever postgraduate journalism course in the UK, run by Tom Hopkinson of Picture Post fame.
 Wilson was the founding editor and publisher of the West Highland Free Press which he established along with three friends from Dundee University.
 In his student days, they had worked together promoting entertainment.
 In a BBC Alba documentary on his career, Wilson described promoting Pink Floyd in Dunoon in September 1968 as "the apex of my career".
 The early days of the West Highland Free Press were subsidised by revenue from entertainment promotion.

 Founded in 1972, the newspaper was initially based at Kyleakin, on the isle of Skye, and continues to be published from Broadford, Skye.
 Its uniqueness lay in the radicalism of its political content, particularly on matters relating to the ownership of land, and its role as a local newspaper.
 It is credited with having exerted a strong influence over political debate in the Highlands and Islands, and - along with other concurrent initiatives such as the 7.84 production, The Cheviot, the Stag and the Black, Black Oil and publication of John MacEwen's book Who Owns Scotland? - restoring the land question to a place of prominence in Scottish politics.
 For his early work on the West Highland Free Press, Wilson was made the first recipient of the Nicholas Tomalin Memorial Award.
 He also wrote widely for national newspapers and, in 1977–78 he was involved in Seven Days, a political weekly in Scotland which folded after a few months.